Transpartisan: En Marche!

 In 2016, Emmanuel Macron created a new French political party, En Marche.
 The party sought to transcend traditional political boundaries to be a transpartisan organisation.

 Macron has described the party as being a progressive party uniting the left and the right.
 Observers and political commentators have described the party as being both socially and economically liberal in ideology, Emmanuel Macron became the President of France.
 The party also won the National Assembly elections a month later, as candidates in the legislative elections included members of the Democratic Movement, as well as dissidents from the Socialist Party, The Republicans and minor parties.
 It won an absolute majority of seats in the National Assembly, securing 308 under its label and 42 for the MoDem.

 Binaa Sudan Party

-Binaa Sudan Party was established in February 2018 following an invitation from the Sudanese Shadow Government, a group of youth professionals who joined together to form a non-ideological organisation to produce a practical manifesto to put solutions for Sudan's state problems.
+Binaa Sudan Party was established in February 2018 following an invitation from the Sudanese Shadow Government, a group of youth professionals who joined to form a non-ideological organisation to produce a practical manifesto to put solutions for Sudan's state problems.
 Binaa Sudan Party (BSP) labels itself as a Transpartisan organization.
 BSP is the first Transpartisan political party in Africa and the MENA region and claims that the Sudanese Shadow Government, established 2013, is the first transpartisan organization that played an active rule in a political map.